Were You Injured in a Sideswipe Truck Accident?

-A sideswipe accident is one where the side of one vehicle collides with (or “swipes”) the side of another.
-These collisions are also sometimes is called a“lane change accident”, a “blind spot accident” or a “glancing blow” because of how the crash typically occurs.
+A sideswipe truck accident happens when the side of one vehicle collides with (or “swipes”) the side of another.
+These collisions are also sometimes called a “blind spot accident” or a “glancing blow” because of how the crash typically occurs.
+These crashes often happen during lane changes and merges.
+They can also occur when a truck sideswipes a vehicle approaching from the opposite direction.

 Causes of Truck Sideswipe Accidents